The container is a simple utility element that allows you to center content on larger

 If you want to change the maximum width of all containers, you can do so by updating the values of

-.
-Simply change it to a smaller value like $widescreen
+width of the container.
+Simply change it to a smaller value like $widescreen,

 If you don't want to have a maximum width but want to keep the 32px margin on the left and right sides, add the